Chevychase507/outlier_ensembles/README.md

 python3 master.py "binary_data" "string_data" "optional: percentage"

-It will output the ROC AUC, PR AUC and the top-k ratio of the methods when applied to the data set given. the "percentage" argument gives the percentage of data which will be used when the program is run.
+It will output the ROC AUC, PR AUC and the top-k ratio of the methods when applied to the data set given.
+The "percentage" argument gives the percentage of data which will be used when the program is run.

 ## data